INSIDE: The Ultimate Guide to Santa Claus Secret Forest of Joulukka in Lapland, home of the REAL LIFE SANTA and his Lapland Elves.

 Magic Bus ride to Santa Claus Secret Forest – Joulukka

 Then it’s time to leave Santa Claus Holiday Village for the trip to Santa’s magical Lapland forest.

 Two Lapland Elves invited us on a short bus ride with about 12 other families.

-During the ride, the kids and I were asked to write our Secret Wish for Santa.
+During the coach transfer to Joulukka forest in Lapland, the kids and I were asked to write our Secret Wish for Santa.

 Ned asked for a Emerald Monitor lizard.

 Jack for a green scooter.

 Best White Christmas Destination?
 Lapland Finland!